 It is especially useful for sports and athletics, or expeditions trip into the backcountry (sans backpacking).
 Many customers also find this to be perfect for traveling, especially cross-country, overseas, and other more serious travels.

 This bag really holds up to whatever you throw at all, regardless of what that exact activity might be.

 Wide Top Lid Opening Allows for Easy Access

 When you have a bag stuffed full of equipment it is frustrating to try and find something or remove an item if the bag has a small zippered opening.
 The Transition 100 has a single access top lid opening design that is quite wide, allowing you to easily pack, unpack or find an item even when the bag is fully packed.

 The added benefit of a mesh pocket in the top lid is very useful for storing charging cables or other smaller but important items so that they won’t get lost in the body of the bag.

 While the top lid pocket and additional zippered internal pocket are no doubt useful, it is disappointing that there are no external pockets.
 This isn’t a traditional backpack type of bag, so external water bottle side pockets wouldn’t quite be necessary, but the addition of one or two zippered or mesh side pockets would be useful for traveling.

-The $130 price tag (check this listing for the latest live prices) is reasonable for such a well-made bag, but some may find it to be a bit too expensive depending on their needs.
+The $130 price tag is reasonable for such a well-made bag, but some may find it to be a bit too expensive depending on their needs.
 If you’re only looking for a basic bag for casual traveling then it might not feel like you’re really getting your money’s worth with this model, with a less durable and expensive model being more appropriate.